Chinese Idioms Collection about Particular Talent

-Since the Chinese language and culture has been around for so long, there is a rich history.
+Since the Chinese language and culture have been around for so long, there is a rich history.
 This is particularly true when studying chengyu, a four part Chinese idioms that arise from a cultural story.
 Often without knowing the story behind the idiom, a chengyu can be very confusing, but when you learn the tale behind the chengyu, it is much easier to remember.

 There are many chengyu that have to do with work, work ethic and how to use one’s talents.
 Here are three very interesting chengyu that all have to do with using your particular talents well.